 2. Place this sticky dough on a very well-floured surface.
 Knead in extra flour until you have soft, but dry dough.
 Continue to knead for up to 10 minutes, or until you have made a smooth ball of dough.

 3. Separate this larger ball into 8 smaller balls of dough.
-Roll them with a rolling pin, or bottle of balsamic vinegar, until very thin and circular.
-You can cheat a little by cutting any odd bits off, in order to make them rounder.
+Roll them with a rolling pin until thin and circular.

 4. Heat up a large frying pan until very hot.
 Dry fry each wrap in turn for no more than 2 minutes on each side.
 Do not let the middle go even slightly crispy, because they will not wrap if you do.